HeofHIShirts/moonlight-user-guide/moonlight-user-guide.md

 1. Download and install a Java Runtime Environment (JRE) from https://www.java.com/en/download/ (all platforms) or use the appropriate package manager for Linux distributions to install a JRE.

-2. PC beta clients are available for download from https://github.com/moonlight-stream/moonlight-pc/releases - get the version that matches the architecture of the JRE (32- or 64-bit) and is for the correct operating system.
+2. PC beta clients are available for download from https://github.com/moonlight-stream/moonlight-pc/releases - get the version that matches the architecture of the JRE downloaded (32- or 64-bit) and is for the correct operating system.

 3. Start Moonlight with the command: *java -jar [name of the client downloaded].jar*

 # 4. Pairing a client with a server

 The first time a client connects to a server, the server needs to make sure the client knows how to communicate and is a device that the server wants to connect to.
-This process is called *pairing*.
+This process is called **pairing**.
 One server can pair to many clients and one client can pair to many servers.

 To successfully pair, both client and server have to be on the same network (wired or wireless), and the server has to be running the GeForce Experience.